tranthuyquynh122-cyber/Sales-Performance-Dashboard/README.md

 By prioritizing expansion in markets where growth is supported by profitability:

-- The business can avoid scaling low-margin markets that reduce overall performance
+- The business can avoid scaling low-margin markets that increase revenue but dilute overall profitability

-- Improve profit efficiency without increasing operational complexity
+- Improve profit efficiency by focusing on segments and markets that generate higher value per transaction, without increasing operational complexity

+- Enable more effective resource allocation by directing investment toward markets and products with stable and predictable returns

-- Build a more sustainable growth strategy rather than relying on short-term revenue expansion
+- Build a more sustainable growth strategy by shifting from volume-driven expansion to margin-supported value creation